phiskits/phiskits/README.md

 Continously updating my CSharp- and WinForm libraries (once they are on Github)

-Making tools for file- and memory-manipulation of all kind, mostly used in modding
+Making tools for file- and memory-manipulation of all kind, mostly used in modding.
+Also doing websites and phone apps, games, all that jazz

 Contact Methods:
 - discord (preferred):  phiskits#3658